LAPD Encryption Deep Dive: How America's Second-Largest City Went Completely Dark

 Unlike San Francisco, LAPD offers no media credentialing or journalist access program.

-Bottom line: If you want to monitor LAPD activity, your only option is to wait for official LAPD press releases through the Media Relations Division.
+Anyone wanting to monitor LAPD activity waits for official press releases from the Media Relations Division.

-• Support SB 719: California legislation that would require media access to encrypted police radio statewide
+• Support SB 719, the California bill that would require media access to encrypted police radio statewide

-• Contact City Council: Los Angeles City Council has oversight authority and could mandate a media access program
+• Contact Los Angeles City Council, which has oversight authority and the ability to mandate a media access program similar to San Francisco's

-• File CPRA requests: Use the California Public Records Act to request documentation of encryption decisions
+• Use the California Public Records Act to request internal documents on encryption decisions, cost analyses, and implementation planning

-• Join advocacy groups: California News Publishers Association, SPJ, and First Amendment Coalition are working on these issues
+• California News Publishers Association, SPJ's national office, and the First Amendment Coalition have all engaged on California encryption issues

-• Push for civilian oversight: Advocate for civilian review board authority over encryption policies
+• Push for civilian oversight board authority to include a review of encryption policies

 Take Action for Transparency